Congratulations to Georges Fouron, Africana Studies, recipient of the Teaching Excellence Award, College of Arts and Sciences.

 This article received such a positive response and takes such a valuable and innovative approach, that it was included in the issue as an "EJ Extra," a very prominent, occasional feature of EJ.

 The 'Living Book Project', a unique collaboration between Stony Brook faculty and the Three Village School District took place on April 5, 2013.
 Congratulations to all who participated in this event, and special thanks to Professor Lauren Kaushansky for all of her efforts to coordinate this interactive and highly successful project.
-A more detailed project description can be found on the following SBU 'Spotlight' page:
+A more detailed project description can be found on the Three Village School District's website

 Congratulations to Professors Patricia Dunn and Kenneth Lindblom, who gave a presentation and held a book signing for "Grammar Rants: How a Backstage Tour